 Flow processes ADO story point data from the default project template types and work items.

-These are the fields Flow uses for story points in each work item type for several project template types:
+These are the fields Flow uses for story points in each work item type for multiple project template types: